-Playing Fields: The Escrick Playing Fields Association manages the maintenance of the playground and play equipment, including weekly visual safety checks, and full annual inspection.
+Playing Fields: The Escrick Playing Fields Association manages the maintenance of the playground and play equipment, including any plans for new/replacement equipment.

-Selby District Council is responsible for managing, and determining upon, most planning applications in Escrick.
-SDC are obliged to consult Escrick Parish Council for its local knowledge for applications within the Parish.
+Selby District Council (SDC) is responsible for managing, and determining upon, most planning applications in Escrick.
+SDC is obliged to consult Escrick Parish Council for its local knowledge for applications within the Parish.
 The Parish Council can only provide information, it cannot prevent an application being approved.

 See our planning page for more details.

 An important role for the Parish Council is to disseminate information within the village.
-The Parish Council has an extensive website covering a wide range of Parish Council and other local village matters ().
-We have an email list so that people can be alerted by email to news, minutes and agendas amongst other things.
+The Parish Council has an website covering a wide range of Parish Council matters (www.escrick.org).
+We have an email list so that people can be alerted by email to changes, minutes and agendas amongst other things.

 We recognise not everyone uses the internet, and we endeavour to provide monthly updates via the Parish Magazine.
 We undertake door-drops of leaflets on significant topics.